 One great trick that every Apple fan should know is how to pick up kit from the Apple Refurb Store.
 You can buy refurbished Apple Macs, as well as other Apple products, from this special section of the online store.

-Refurbished Macs are likely to be brand new but returned models (if it is from a previous year), or reconditioned current models.
+Refurbished Macs are likely to be returned models (if it is from a previous year), or reconditioned current models.
 A reconditioned Mac could be an ex-demonstration model used during Apple teaching programmes, or a unit sold to a customer who decided to return it.
 The returned unit may have been faulty (and fixed) or may simply have been returned under the standard sale-and-returns procedure.
 (Apple allows any customer to return a Mac bought from the Apple Store within 14 days for a refund - see Standard Returns Policy).